GraphDatabaseExperiments/eFD_experiments/experiments_manual/README.md

 To set up Amazon Neptune and replicate the experiments of our research an AWS account is required.
 For more instructions on the use of Amazon Neptune we refer to the [Neptune Documentation](https://docs.aws.amazon.com/neptune/latest/userguide/intro.html).

+To replicate the experiments a medium cluster is sufficient for the experiments on the Northwind dataset and a large cluster is necessary for the experiments on the Offshore dataset.

 ## Import graph data into Neptune: